Skin Face Mapping

-Following on from my post about my wedding skin prep (you can see my post here) I wanted to look further into acne and what your spots mean.
+Following on from my post about my wedding skin prep I wanted to look further into acne and what your spots mean.

 This is a term applied to oils, lotions, and skin creams that do not block pores.
 Noncomedogenic products are also sometimes referred to as non-occlusive.
-The theory behind using lotions that are noncomedogenic is that it won’t block pores, and won’t cause spots.
+The theory behind using lotions that are non-comedogenic is that they won’t block pores, and won’t cause spots.

 Have you ever wondered why your spots appear in certain areas and what this means?
 The ancient art of Face Mapping can help identify the cause of blemishes by splitting the face into zones.